anosckin/Regex-and-NFA/README.md

 - number of states is less than or equal to the length of the given string + 1
 - start state is always 0
 - nodes are numbered from 0

 output follows given pattern
-number of states      number of accept states      number of edges
+number of states, number of accept states, number of edges list of accept states

+for the next *i* lines, on the *i*th line we print k\index i